jonburdon/python-chat-app/readme.md

 # Flask Chat Room App
 This is a chat app written in Flask.
+Two different web browsers can be used to access the app, and then two users can chat with each other.

+## Credits: App written following Code Institute tutorial
+### This documentation is the developers personal log of the learning process.

 # Project Aims
 * Create and run flask project